Skip to content

 When negotiating a Heads of Agreement, clearly distinguish between binding and non-binding clauses.
 Ensure binding clauses protect your business interests, particularly around confidentiality and exclusivity.
 Avoid premature commitments by keeping terms flexible and ensuring sufficient due diligence before finalising a formal agreement.
 Always seek legal advice to safeguard your position.

 As a small business owner, you may find yourself negotiating complex business deals.
-At the outset of these negotiations, you may be asked to negotiate and sign a Heads of Agreement (also known as a Letter of Intent or a Term Sheet).
-In the first instance, it’s essential to understand whether the Heads of Agreement is legally binding, part-binding, or non-binding.
+At the beginning of these negotiations, someone may ask you to negotiate and sign a Heads of Agreement (also known as a Letter of Intent or a Term Sheet).
+First, it is essential to understand whether the Heads of Agreement is legally binding, part-binding, or non-binding.
 Even if the document is legally binding, it may still have legal implications further down the line, such as in the event of a dispute.

 A heads-of-agreement is a document that outlines the key terms of a proposed agreement between you and the other party.
-It is often used to streamline further negotiations.
-It can help ensure that the key terms of the deal are agreed upon before signing a more substantial contract.
-As mentioned above, the document isn’t often intended to be legally binding.
+Parties often use it to streamline further negotiations and help ensure that they agree on the key terms of the deal before signing a more substantial contract.
+As mentioned earlier, the document is generally not intended to be legally binding.

-It is important to note that, as this document is signed in the early stages of the negotiation process, some aspects of the commercial details may be subject to change due to further negotiations and the due diligence process.
+It is important to note that, because you sign this document early in the negotiation process, further negotiations and the due diligence process may lead to changes in some aspects of the commercial details.
 In most cases, the commercial terms set out in the Heads of Agreement are non-binding.
 However, the document has specific provisions that the parties will agree are legally binding.

 Common Legally Binding Clauses

-To confirm the binding nature of the Heads of Agreement, check whether a clause within the document sets out which clauses (if any) are enforceable.
-The following clauses are often intended to be legally binding within a Heads of Agreement.
+To confirm the binding nature of the Heads of Agreement, you should check whether the document includes a clause specifying which clauses, if any, are enforceable.
+You should draft the following clauses to be legally binding within a Heads of Agreement:

 Confidentiality Clause

-The confidentiality clause within the Heads of Agreement is a clause that you will want to make sure is legally binding, especially if you haven’t already signed a separate Non-Disclosure Agreement with the other party.
+The confidentiality clause within the Heads of Agreement is a clause that you will want to make sure is legally binding, especially if you have not already signed a separate Non-Disclosure Agreement with the other party.
 It is often the case that the parties will be sharing sensitive business information during negotiations.
-Therefore, a robust confidentiality clause should be included.
+Therefore, you should include a robust confidentiality clause.

-Proprietary information and trade secrets are often a small business’s key competitive advantage.
+Proprietary information and trade secrets are often a small business’ key competitive advantage.
 A well-drafted confidentiality clause ensures that your business ideas and essential business information remain protected.
-It also ensures that any financial information you share is private and that any intellectual property or data is not shared improperly.
-This clause should be explicitly stated as binding to protect your business interests.
+It also ensures that you keep any financial information you share private and do not share any intellectual property or data improperly.
+You should explicitly state this clause as binding to protect your business interests.

 Exclusivity Clause